Asymptotics for Exponential Functionals of Random Walks

-We now start to consider the case $\theta_F>\Lambda>0$.
-As our preceding asymptotic analysis for the random walk in the previous case, the slow decreasing of its local minimum also stems from the early arrival of a large step.
-Moreover, by (\ref{MeasureChange}) we see that the expectation $\mathbf{E}[F(I_n)]$ is also seriously effected by the final value $S_n$.
+We now start to consider the case $\theta_F>\Lambda>0$; see Figure~\ref{Figure1}(e).
+Similarly as in the asymptotic analysis for the previous case, we see that the slow decreasing of its local minimum also stems from the early arrival of a large step.
+Moreover, (\ref{MeasureChange}) shows that the expectation $\mathbf{E}[F(I_n)]$ is also heavily effected by the final value $S_n$.
 However, we observe that the random walk would stay above a high level for a long time after the large step and hence its final value is more likely above a high level, which gives rise to its meager contribution to the expectation $\mathbf{E}[F(I_n)]$.
-Consequently, the main contribution to the expectation $\mathbf{E}[F(I_n)]$ is made by the simple paths with not only an early large step but also small final value.
+Consequently, the main contribution to the expectation $\mathbf{E}[F(I_n)]$ is made by the sample paths with not only an early large step but also small final value.
 In order to get an exact relationship between the local minimum and the final value, we need the following additional technic condition.